George-lewis/Marshall/README.md

     age: int = 0
 ```

-Then you can create json with the Python types, and load it using the Rust ones

-TODO: Python deserialization
+Then you can mutually compatible types in both languages

 ### Why would I want this?

-You probably don't
+You probably don't, and I'm not going to provide any warranty for it :yum: